-By now, you likely have heard the term quiet quitting, which went viral on TikTok about a month ago.
-Since then, quiet quitting has been debated, clarified, celebrated, and reviled.
+By now, you likely have heard the term quiet quitting.
+Since the idea went viral on TikTok, quiet quitting has been debated, clarified, celebrated, and reviled.
 It seems to evoke strong, emotional reactions from individual contributors to corporate leaders and everyone in between.

 Because the original TikTok video about quiet quitting was posted by a Gen Zer, some have suggested that it is a new and generationally specific phenomenon, serving as a point of validation for a scientifically unsupported belief that Gen Zers are slackers at heart.
 Although quiet quitting is a new term, it isn’t a new phenomenon.
 It is another manifestation of the cultural shift happening in the world of work since the beginning of the pandemic.
 As many employees are reconsidering their purpose in work and in life, some are quiet quitting as a result of that reexamination.